Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 The results strongly support the claims:

-Near-zero waste: Figure 2 shows vLLM using $96.3\%$ of the KV cache for actual token states, compared to $20.4\% - 38.2\%$ for Orca baselines, proving the effectiveness of the paging approach in reducing fragmentation.
+Near-zero waste: It is shown the vLLMs using $96.3\%$ of the KV cache for actual token states, compared to $20.4\% - 38.2\%$ for Orca baselines, proving the effectiveness of the paging approach in reducing fragmentation.

-Flexible sharing: The superior performance in beam search and parallel sampling (Figure 14) and the quantified memory savings (Figure 15) demonstrate that the CoW-enabled block-level sharing is highly effective in practice, especially for workloads with common prefixes or shared tree structures.
+Flexible sharing: The superior performance in beam search and parallel sampling and the quantified memory savings demonstrate that the CoW-enabled block-level sharing is highly effective in practice, especially for workloads with common prefixes or shared tree structures.

-High throughput: The consistent 2x-4x throughput improvements across different models and workloads (Figure 12) prove that solving the memory bottleneck via paging is the key to maximizing GPU utility in LLM serving.
+High throughput: The consistent 2x-4x throughput improvements across different models and workloads prove that solving the memory bottleneck via paging is the key to maximizing GPU utility in LLM serving.

 ## 3. Critical Analysis